 This march was commissioned by the Phi Mu Alpha Sinfonia Fraternity of America.
 It opens with an extended fanfare introduction before the horns state the familiar Sinfonian theme: "Hail Sinfonia!
 Come, brothers, hail!"
 The words are by Charles Lutton set to the music of Arthur Sullivan.
 The melody is then completed, embellished, and extended in the style of the composer.
 The work is dedicated to Archie N. Jones, former president of the fraternity and later director of that organization's foundation.
 Williams conducted the first performance at the fraternity's national convention in Cincinnati, Ohio, in July 1960.

 John Towner Williams was born in Floral Park, NY, on February 8, 1932.
 As the son of a percussionist in the CBS radio orchestra, he was exposed to music very early and he learned to play the piano, clarinet, trumpet and trombone.
-He studied composition at UCLA with Mario Castelnueovo-Tedesco and later attended the Juilliard School.
+He studied composition at UCLA with Mario Castel-Nueovo-Tedesco and later attended the Juilliard School.
 In 1956, he started working as a session pianist in film orchestras.
-He has composed the music and served as music director for over 70 films, including Jaws, E.T., Star Wars, Superman, Raiders of the Lost Ark, Schindler’s List, Jurassic Park, Memoirs of a Geisha, and the Harry Potter series, and nine episodes of Star Wars.
-Williams has been awarded six Emmys, five Oscars, and 22 Grammy Awards, as well as several gold and platinum records.
+He has composed the music and served as music director for over 115 films, including Jaws, E.T., Star Wars, Superman, Raiders of the Lost Ark, Schindler’s List, Jurassic Park, Memoirs of a Geisha, and the Harry Potter series, and nine episodes of Star Wars.
+Williams has been awarded three Emmys, five Oscars, and 20 Grammy Awards, as well as several gold and platinum records.
 From 1980 to 1993, Williams served as conductor of the Boston Pops Orchestra and continues as Laureate Conductor.
 He has written many concert pieces and is also known for his themes and fanfares written for the 1984, 1988, 1996, and 2002 Olympics.
 In 2004, he received Kennedy Center Honors and, in 2009, the National Medal of Arts, the highest award given by the U.S. Government to an artist.